smartflow-7/StockUp/README.md

 # Contributions

 #Acknowledgments
-**Nigerian Stock Exchange** For the Hackathon and initiative on financial literacy.
+**Nigerian Stock Exchange Financial literacy Hackathon** For the Hackathon and initiative on financial literacy.

 NASDAQ, Yahoo Finance, Finhub, FMP : For their APIs and data support.